kieker-monitoring/SustainKiekerHackathon/README.md

    kieker.monitoring.writer.filesystem.FileWriter.bufferSize=81920
    ```

-8. Make sure to change the value for `kieker.monitoring.writer.filesystem.FileWriter.customStoragePath`.
+   * Make sure to change the value for `kieker.monitoring.writer.filesystem.FileWriter.customStoragePath`.
 This is where all kieker records are stored as files.

-9. Inside `collector/target` run `java -jar Collector-0.0.1-SNAPSHOT-jar-with-dependencies.jar -c <path/to/config.txt>`

-10. To instrument a python program, copy and paste python files from the generated `python` folder into the location of your python program.
+5. To instrument a python program, copy and paste python files from the generated `python` folder into the location of your python program.

-11. Inside the entry point of your Python program paste:
+6. Inside the entry point of your Python program paste:
     ```python
-    from otelinit import tracer
+    from otkt.otelinit import tracer
     ```

-12. To instrument a python program you can either follow standard manual approach by changing each function definition:
+7. To instrument a python program you can either follow standard manual approach by changing each function definition:
     ```python
     def foo():
           with tracer.start_as_current_span("foo") as foo: